persvr/perstore/README.md

 Models wrap data stores, which provide the low level interaction with the database or storage system.
 Perstore comes with several data stores including (in the store directory):

+- mongodb - This is object store that uses a MongoDB database for storage.
+- redis - This is object store that uses a Redis database for storage.
 - sql - An SQL-based object store.
 This stores and retrieves objects as rows in databases.
 Currently this only fully implemented in Rhino, but the sql data store can easily wrap an SQL database provider that simple provides an W3C SQL database style